 Less experienced writers can often find an angle for a math story in other high-impact science articles because math is foundational to so many disciplines, Rehmeyer says.
 Talks at large conferences, like the Joint Mathematics Meetings or the American Chemical Society national meeting, can also be a good source for stories.
 Specialized journals sometimes reveal interesting research, but such articles are rare and take a lot of time to find.

 Stories that connect science to current popular culture often find success.
-“Tie it to the World Cup, a movie coming out or a holiday,” says Jennifer Ouellette, author of the blog Cocktail Party Physics at Scientific American and four popular science books including The Calculus Diaries: How Math Can Help You Lose Weight, Win in Vegas, and Survive a Zombie Apocalyse.
-Rehmeyer chose the 2008 presidential election as a news peg to publish a Science News story about research — published a year earlier — from a team of economists and statisticians who found that “it’s not irrational to vote in the hope of affecting the outcome.”
+“Tie it to the World Cup, a movie coming out, or a holiday,” says Jennifer Ouellette, author of the blog Cocktail Party Physics at Scientific American and of four popular science books, including The Calculus Diaries: How Math Can Help You Lose Weight, Win in Vegas, and Survive a Zombie Apocalypse.
+Rehmeyer chose the 2008 presidential election as a news peg to publish a Science News story about research—published a year earlier—from a team of economists and statisticians who found that “it’s not irrational to vote in the hope of affecting the outcome.”